JamesHagerman/Expose-NetHunter/README.md

 This project will expose the underbelly of NetHunter (and, in part, Kali) to web developers.

+# Warning!

+This is absolutely insecure!
+The fetcher can tar any directory in the nethunter chroot!
+Don't run this unless you're aware of what you're doing!!

 ## Why?

 Info sec tools are plagued by bad design.
 Even NetHunter, the supposed "easy